A Research Guide for Students by I Lee

 206. A wise man makes his own decisions, an ignorant man follows public opinion. ~ Chinese Proverb.

-207. The average woman would rather have beauty than brains, because the average man can see better than he can think. ~ From Short Funny Quotes.
+207. The average woman would rather have beauty than brains, because the average man can see better than he can think. ~ Short Funny Quotes.

 209. A blind person asked St. Anthony: "Can there be anything worse than losing one's eye sight?"
 He replied: "Yes, losing your vision!"